samrocketman/home/raspi/README.md

 1. Use optimized build instead of debug build.
 2. Install to the prefix `/home/pi/usr` instead of `/usr/local/games`
    because I am using an alternate disk with more space mounted on `/home`.

+Star Control runs best with:

+* Raspberry Pi 2 or better.
+* 640x480 resolution using SDL framebuffer instead of OpenGL.

 [piglow-tute]: http://www.raspberrypi.org/learning/piglow
 [piglow]: http://shop.pimoroni.com/products/piglow